 In rural Alaska, licensed practical nurses have a variety of employment opportunities.
 As in urban settings, they find employment anywhere that physicians and registered nurses work.
-Examples include clinics, hospitals, rehabilitation units, and public health offices.
+Examples include clinics, hospitals, rehabilitation units, and nursing homes.

 - Graduation from high school with coursework in English, science, and math.

 - Completion of a 11 to 18-month licensed practical nurse course in a vocational school, college, or university.

 - Successful completion of the NCLEX-PN examination for licensure.

 The University of Alaska Anchorage School of Nursing’s Practical Nursing program has been temporarily suspended.
 For more information, contact:

 Anchorage, AK 99508-8030